iamjr15/iamjr15/README.md

 <br />

-Hi, I'm [Jigyansu Rout](https://iamjr15.netlify.app/), a 18 year old Computer Science Undergraduate, and a web and app developer, with a love for greatly designed products.
+Hi, I'm [Jigyansu Rout](https://iamjr15.netlify.app/), a 18 year old Computer Science Undergrad at Ashoka University, and a web and app developer, with a love for greatly designed products.
 I take great care in the experience, architecture, and code quality of the things I build, along with a deep obsession with elegant interfaces.

 <img align="right" alt="data doesn't lie" src="https://media.giphy.com/media/FoVzfcqCDSb7zCynOp/source.gif" width="500" height="320" />